dambergn/js-password-generator/README.md

 - [X]Basic presets if options are not selected.
 - [X]Don't use sequential characters.
 - [ ]Choose specific characters to exclude.
-- [ ]Spefify a minimum ammount for each character type.
+- [X]Spefify a minimum ammount for each character type.
 - [ ]Password strength checker.

 # Bugs and fixes
 - [ ]Prohibbit combination of no uppercase, no lowercase, begins with a letter. (causes crash)
+- [ ]Prevent minimum characters from exceeding password length.
 - [X]Find a better way to specify options while calling the function.

 # Similar characters